 Here I am beside the already-bloomed-out lilac bush—a lilac that in normal years doesn’t start blooming until mid-May but this year began in March and is now, on May 4, finishing up.
 As soon as I complete this post, I’ll be submitting my photo to climatedots.org.

 2. Oppose fossil fuel extraction and shipping in your home area.
 One group of Canadian citizens on May 5 is planning to stop trains carrying coal from proceeding to British Columbia ports to be shipped abroad and burned in other countries.
 They wrote a letter to Warren Buffet, owner of the railroad, to tell him why and how they plan to do it.
-The letter is posted on the website of climate scientist James Hansen and at Climate Progress.
+The letter is posted on the website of climate scientist James Hansen.

 In my town opposing fossil fuel extraction means organizing to oppose fracking.
 I wrote elsewhere about how people in my town are doing that.
 “Contact Me” (link in sidebar) if you want to join in working for the rights of people and nature.